 1 teaspoon salt

 1 cup cherry or grape tomatoes cut in half

 1/2 packed cup of shredded fresh basil

 Cook the farro according to package directions.
-If using sick cooking farro, it should take 10 minutes.
+If using quick cooking farro, it should take 10 minutes.

 While the farro is cooking, cut the tomatoes in half and thinly slice the green onions, including the green tops.

 Cup up the ricotta salata into 1/3 inch cubes

 In a serving bowl, whisk the lemon juice and olive oil adding salt & pepper to taste.